m4tr0/alx-higher_level_programming/README.md

-my new repor edite in python
+my new repor edite in pythons